-In June 2006, the Financial Accounting Standards Board (FASB) issued FASB Interpretation (FIN) 48, "Accounting for Uncertainty in Income Taxes".
-FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with FASB Statement of Financial Accounting Standards (SFAS) 109, "Accounting for Income Taxes".
+In June 2006, the FASB issued FASB Interpretation (FIN) 48, "Accounting for Uncertainty in Income Taxes".
+FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with FASB SFAS 109, "Accounting for Income Taxes".
 This Interpretation defines the minimum recognition threshold a tax position is required to meet before being recognized in the financial statements.
 FIN 48 is effective for fiscal years beginning after December 15, 2006.
 The Company is currently evaluating the effect that the adoption of FIN 48 will have on its financial position and results of operations.